-Pseudonymization and anonymization play an important role in data processing, data security, and data access processes since the General Data Protection Regulation (GDPR) came into force.
-It’s because companies use protection methods to comply with regulations while being able to use data for business projects.
+Pseudonymization and anonymization both play an important role in data processing, data security, and data access processes since the General Data Protection Regulation (GDPR) came into force.
+It’s because data protection methods are necessary to comply with regulations while being able to use data for business projects.

-Both data protection methods are closely related but they fall under different categories according to the GDPR.
+These data protection methods fall under different categories according to the GDPR.
 If you want to use sensitive data in projects while meeting all data protection obligations, make sure you understand all the nuances of those methods.

 In this article, we are going to focus on personal data processing within organizations so you get a grasp of the topic.
 You’ll learn: